 Our food sorting section of our warehouse is completely volunteer run.
 Our volunteers are trained to look at the condition of the donations as well as the expiry/best before dates to ensure only safe products get into the hands of our neighbours in need.

-After food is sorted, it is distributed by truck to our 112 member agencies across Ottawa.
-We have a lot of ground to cover, but our drivers take the shortest routes.
+After food is sorted, it is distributed by our fleet of trucks to our 114 member agencies across Ottawa.
+We have a lot of ground to cover, but our drivers use routing software to ensure we take the most efficient routes.
 If you’re in need of food, our member agencies cover the Ottawa area in full to meet the needs of everyone in the city.

 The Ottawa Food Bank provides food for agencies ranging from the big downtown shelters and small community food banks to multi-service centres and school meal programs.
 We couldn’t accomplish all we do without our network of member agencies who work hard every day to give the food we distribute to hungry people throughout our city.